awsdocs/aws-cloudtrail-user-guide/doc_source/query-lake-cli.md

 ## Create an event data store<a name="lake-cli-create-eds"></a>

 The following example AWS CLI command creates an event data store named `my-event-data-store` that selects all Amazon S3 data events\.
 The event data store retention period in this example is 90 days\.`--name` is required; other parameters are optional\.
-Valid values for `--retention-period` are integers between 7 and 2555, representing days\.
-If you do not specify `--retention-period`, CloudTrail uses the default retention period of 2555 days\.
+Valid values for `--retention-period` are integers between 7 and 2557, representing days\.
+If you do not specify `--retention-period`, CloudTrail uses the default retention period of 2557 days\.
 By default, `--multi-region-enabled` is set, even if the parameter is not added, and the event data store includes events from all regions\.
-The event data store is not enabled for all accounts in an AWS Organizations organization by default; to enable an event data store to collect events for all accounts in an organization, add the `--organization-enabled` parameter\. `--termination-protection-enabled` \(the default\) and `--no-termination-protection-enabled` set and remove termination protection, respectively\. `--advanced-event-selectors` includes or excludes data events in your event data store; for more information about `--advanced-event-selectors`, see [https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_PutEventSelectors.html#awscloudtrail-PutEventSelectors-request-AdvancedEventSelectors](https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_PutEventSelectors.html#awscloudtrail-PutEventSelectors-request-AdvancedEventSelectors) in the CloudTrail API Reference\.
+The event data store is not enabled for all accounts in an AWS Organizations organization by default; to enable an event data store to collect events for all accounts in an organization, add the `--organization-enabled` parameter\. `--termination-protection-enabled` \(the default\) and `--no-termination-protection-enabled` set and remove termination protection, respectively\.
+Optionally, you can choose to enable AWS Key Management Service encryption and specify an AWS KMS key by adding `--kms-key-id` to the command, and specifying a KMS key ARN as the value\. `--advanced-event-selectors` includes or excludes data events in your event data store; for more information about `--advanced-event-selectors`, see [https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_PutEventSelectors.html#awscloudtrail-PutEventSelectors-request-AdvancedEventSelectors](https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_PutEventSelectors.html#awscloudtrail-PutEventSelectors-request-AdvancedEventSelectors) in the CloudTrail API Reference\.

 When you use advanced event selectors to select for data events on S3 objects, always use the `StartsWith` operator\.